Transportation Statistics by Country

 RED: Countries ranking last or second to last in statistic

-The United States consumes nearly twice as much gasoline and drives twice as far as any other country while charging the least amount for the gasoline among all nations observed in this study.
+The United States consumes nearly five times as much gasoline and drives nearly twice as far as other advanced democracies while charging the least amount for gasoline.

 Estimated from figure below, from Lee Schipper, Improving Vehicle Fuel Economy, EMBARQ, 2007, and Automobile Fuel; "Economy and CO2 Emissions in Industrialized Countries: Troubling Trends through 2005/6," EMBARQ, 2007

 Screen shot from the pdf used for estimates above; I could not find specific numbers.

 National Geographic Greendex 2008: Consumer choice and the Environment, Market Basket Report.
 The United States also has the most new car registrations in this category per capita, more than the 2nd highest country by 300%.http://images.nationalgeographic.com/wpf/media-live/file/GS_NGS_Market_Basket_Report_May08-cb1274129327.pdf

 Walking or biking frequency, for 2012.
 Represents percent of population that walk or ride their bike to their destination either "all of the time" or "often."

 Public transit usage, for 2012.
 Percentage who responded that they use public transit "at least once a week" or "every day or most days," for 2012.
 Other options in survey included "at least once a month," "a few times per year," "once a year or less," or "never."